 In most of the business world, to implement a use case in the Salesforce Marketing Cloud, we need to create lots and lots of automation.

-It will be very hard to keep track of which automation runs and which automation didn't run or it failed everyday.
+It will be very hard to keep track of which automation runs and which automation didn't run everyday.

 Why Do I Need to Monitor?

 Sometimes, when SFMC users try to edit an active automation directly in automation studio they would need to pause the automation.
 Once user made the changes, they might forget to set it to activate again.

 This will have a series impact on business.
 I have seen people spend some hours monitoring automation as an ad-hoc activity.
 Now let's eliminate those!